-Making an employee, or a group of employees, redundant is never an easy process.
-There are financial and emotional consequences for those directly affected, as well as inevitable disruption and reduced productivity which impacts the whole business.
+Making an employee, or a group of employees redundant is never an easy process.
+There are financial and emotional consequences for those directly affected, as well as the inevitable disruption and reduced productivity which impacts the whole business.

-Redundancy is often viewed as a necessary evil.
-A strategy that is sometimes required to ensure the long term viability of the business.
-But it can quickly become a time consuming and expensive nightmare for those who get it wrong.
+Redundancy is often viewed as a necessary evil; a strategy that is sometimes required to ensure the long-term viability of the business.
+However, it can quickly become a time-consuming and expensive nightmare for those who get it wrong.

 What is a genuine redundancy?

 Under the Fair Work Act 2009, redundancy is only allowed if it is considered a ‘genuine redundancy.’
 There are three limbs to ensure that a redundancy is genuine:

 - There is no longer an operational requirement for the person’s job to be performed by anyone;

 - The employer has complied with any obligation in a modern award or enterprise agreement that applied to the employment to engage in a consultation with the employee about the proposed redundancy; and

 Do I have to offer another role?

 The answer, in short, is yes.
 The redundancy will not be genuine if the employee could have been given another job within the business or an associated entity.
 Failing to consider options of reasonable re-deployment can expose the company to risk, including unfair dismissal.
 In the case where an employee accepts a redeployment opportunity, the employment remains ongoing as the employee is simply performing a new role – redundancy pay is not payable.